uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

 		 removed.
 In this way you can keep translated lines from orig.XXX and update any text that has been changed/added/removed in a new LANG file.

+	esoextractdata eso.mnf --noparsegr2
+		Don't parse any GR2 files for their original filenames.
+By default all recognized GR2 files are loaded and parsed by the Granny DLL in order to extract and output the file to its original filename.

+	esoextractdata eso.mnf --extractsubfile combined
+		Files that contain compressed record/subfile data are uncompressed and their data output to a single file.
+The combined file format is output in the following format:

+					Header (same 16 bytes as original compressed file) dword MagicBytes
+						dword Unknown1
+						dword NumRecords
+						dword Unknown2
+					x(0...N) Record Data (variable sized)
+						dword MagicBytes = "####"
+						dword Index
+						dword UncompressedSize1
+						dword UncompressedSize2
+						dword CompressedSize
+						dword Index					(from index file if found) dword OrigFileOffset		(from index file if found) dword UncompressedSize
+						byte UncompressedData[UncompressedSize]

+	esoextractdata eso.mnf --extractsubfile seperate
+		Files that contain compressed record/subfile data are uncompressed and their data output into individual files within a subdirectory.
+Warning: This creates over 1 million files and adds several hours to the extraction.

      Notes
 -------------------------------